nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_load_1_line_load.md

 Number of *Total* calls for selected queues over time.

-The line graph shows the total number of calls entered in the selected queues in the selected time frame.
+The line graph shows the total number of calls entered the selected queues during the chosen time frame.

 If no queues have been selected, the graph will show all available queues.